MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

 The project includes a GitHub Actions workflow that automatically builds and deploys the site when you push to the merge2-Armandov3 branch:

 1. Push your changes to the merge2-Armandov3 branch
-2. GitHub Actions will automatically build and deploy your site back to the same branch
+2. GitHub Actions will automatically build the site and deploy the dist directory to the same branch
 3. Your site will be available at `https://missiontopsyche-iridium.github.io/iridium_23e_year_sim-se/`

 #### Option 2: Manual Deployment